VectorInstitute/Computer_Vision_Project/README.md

 Each folder corresponding to a use case includes instructions to run the experiments.
 It should be noted that this repository is no longer maintained and solely serves as an artifact of the project.

 ## Acknowledgements
 Many thanks to our sponsor companies, researchers and Vector Institute staff for making this collaboration possible and providing academic support and computing infrastructure during all phases of this work.
+We would specifically like to thank the following individuals for their contributions.

+* Elham Ahmadi
+* Andrew Alberts-Scherer
+* Raghav Goyal
+* John Jewell
+* Shuja Khalid
+* Matthew Kowal
+* Andriy Levitskyy
+* Jinbiao Ning
+* Tristan Trim
+* Kuldeep Panjwani
+* Saeed Pouryazdian
+* Sim Sachar
+* Yilei Wu
+* An Zhou